Vivienne Traynor

 Vivienne Traynor (born 1971) is an Irish journalist and presenter with RTÉ, where she has been a relief presenter for the One O'Clock News, Six One News and Nine O'Clock News.
 She is the courts reporter for RTÉ.

 Personal life

-Traynor is from Skerries, County Dublin.
+Traynor is from Skerries, County Dublin, Ireland.
 She is married to sports anchor Justin Treacy and has four children.
 In 2009, she donated a kidney to her nephew, something she discussed in an October 2009 interview on The Late Late Show.
-On 14 June 2013, she won a Justice Media Award in the 'Court Reporting for Broadcast Media' category for her work on the Marie Fleming assisted suicide case.
+On 14 June 2013, she won a Justice Media Award in the "Court Reporting for Broadcast Media" category for her work on the Marie Fleming assisted suicide case.